Simbang Gabi: Current practices

-Liturgically, Simbang Gabi is a series of votive Masses celebrated in honor of the Blessed Virgin Mary.
-White is the liturgical color authorized solely for Masses celebrated within the context of the novena; violet is used for any other Masses said during the day, as these are still considered part of the Advent season.
-On Sundays covered by the novena, the propers and readings are taken from the Sunday liturgy but the liturgical color is still white.
-Filipinos celebrate this Mass with great solemnity and the Gloria is sung (which is otherwise forbidden the rest of the day).
+Liturgically, Simbang Gabi is a series of votive Masses in honor of the Blessed Virgin Mary.
+Unless it is celebrated on a Sunday of Advent, the Mass is celebrated with great solemnity where the Gloria is sung and white is the liturgical color.
+Violet or pink is used for any other Masses said during the day.

+Simbang Gabi being celebrated at the Henry Sy Sr. Hall grounds, an open space in De La Salle University.

-The Mass usually begins at four o’clock in the morning.
+The Mass usually begins at 4:00 a.m.
 Pope Sixtus V ordered that Mass must be heard before sunrise since it was the harvest season, and farmers needed to be in the fields right after the liturgy.

 Simbang Gabi is also celebrated in malls, usually in open spaces.
-The Roman Catholic Archdiocese of Manila discouraged the celebration of Mass in malls, except when a mall has its own chapel.
+The Archdiocese of Manila has discouraged the celebration of Mass in malls, except when a mall has its own chapel.

 Evening celebrations of Simbang Gabi are also held from December 15 until 23.
-Erroneously described as "anticipated Simbang Gabi" since Vigil or Anticipated Masses are only applicable for Sundays and solemnities, these are done especially in urban areas.
+Although erroneously described as "anticipated Simbang Gabi" (since vigil or anticipated Masses are only applicable for Sundays and solemnities), these are done especially in urban areas.
 However, the propers and readings used for these Masses are those which are prescribed for the day.
-"Anticipation" of the propers and readings prescribed for the next day are allowed by some dioceses, including the Archdiocese of Manila, except for Masses on Sunday evening.
+"Anticipation" of the propers and readings prescribed for the next day is usually prohibited; however, it is allowed by the Archdiocese of Manila.

 A well-known folk belief is that if a devotee completes all nine days of the Simbang Gabi, God may grant a request made as part of the novena.

-To give the faithful a chance to experience how Simbang Gabi was celebrated during the Spanish Era, groups which celebrate the Traditional Latin Mass also have the Simbang Gabi in candlelight, using locally composed, centuries-old settings for the Propers and Ordinaries of the Mass.
+To give the faithful a chance to experience how Simbang Gabi was celebrated during the Spanish Era, groups which celebrate the Traditional Latin Mass also have the Simbang Gabi in candlelight, using locally composed, centuries-old settings for the propers and ordinaries of the Mass.